-Mr. Gorman examined the in-service guidelines identified as relevant by DEI in the April 7, 2014 summary judgment affidavit of Mr. Danny Wiles.
-In his affidavit, Mr. Wiles testified DEI's determination that the Plant was in-service was based on several FERC guidelines, including ASC 360-10-30-1 and Accounting Release Number 5 ("AR-5").
-Mr. Gorman quoted FASB guidance ASC 360-10-30-1 (which interprets Paragraph 835-20-05-1) and states that the historical cost of acquiring an asset includes the costs necessarily incurred to bring it to the condition and location necessary for its intended use.
+Mr. Gorman examined the in-service guidelines identified as relevant by Duke Energy Indiana in the April 7, 2014 summary judgment affidavit of Mr. Danny Wiles.
+Id at 5-6.
+In his affidavit, Mr. Wiles testified Duke Energy Indiana's determination that Edwardsport was inservice was based on several FERC guidelines, including ASC 360-10-30-1 and Accounting Release Number 5 ("AR-5").
+Mr. Gorman quoted FASB guidance ASC 360-10-30-1 (which interprets Paragraph 835-20-05-1) and states that "the historical cost of acquiring an asset includes the costs necessarily incurred to bring it to the condition and location necessary for its intended use."
+Id. at 7; see also Gorman Direct Ex.
+2 at ¶ 5.
 Likewise, Mr. Gorman explained, AR-5 provides that AFUDC capitalization continues as long as capital expenditures are being incurred and activities necessary to get the construction project ready for its intended use are in progress.
+Gorman Direct at 7.
 Mr. Gorman testified that neither prong of AR-5 had been met as of March 31, 2014.
-First, the Plant was still incurring capital expenses.
-Second, the Plant was not yet capable of providing service to retail customers consistent with its "intended use," and was instead in a testing, tuning, and optimization phase.
+First, Edwardsport was still incurring capital expenses.
+Id. at 7-8.
+Second, Edwardsport was not yet capable of providing service to retail customers consistent with its "intended use," and was instead in a testing, tuning, and optimization phase.
+Id. at 7.

-Mr. Gorman discussed the Plant's intended use, explaining that the Plant was approved by the Commission in 43114 and IGCC 4S1 to be a reliable base load generating station.
-He testified that the Plant was designed to be capable of generating energy using either natural gas or syngas, whichever is most economical, but that it is optimized to run on syngas.
+Mr. Gorman discussed Edwardsport's intended use, explaining that Edwardsport was approved by the Commission in 43114 and IGCC-4S1 to be a reliable base load generating station.
+He testified that the plant was designed to be capable of generating energy using either natural gas or syngas, whichever is most economical, but that it is optimized to run on syngas.
 Mr. Gorman concluded that in order to operate at its intended use, the IGCC must be capable of reliably producing base load energy from syngas at or near its maximum capacity.
+Id. at 8.

-Mr. Gorman further explained that in discovery, DEI indicated that the intended use of the Plant is to operate as an IGCC.
-DEI had also submitted testimony on the Plant's intended use, which indicated that (1) the Plant would consistently be among DEI's first economically dispatched base load generating resources; (2) the Plant can operate on natural gas or syngas, whichever is economic, but is designed to run on syngas; and (3) the Plant would be offered into MISO based on a minimum and maximum capacity output, with MISO free to economically dispatch the unit above the minimum loading level up to the maximum loading level based on economic dispatch principles.
+Mr. Gorman further explained that in discovery, Duke Energy Indiana indicated that the intended use of Edwardsport is to operate as an IGCC.
+Duke Energy Indiana had also submitted testimony on Edwardsport's intended use, which indicated that (1) Edwardsport would consistently be among Duke Energy Indiana's first economically dispatched base load generating resources; (2) Edwardsport can operate on natural gas or syngas, whichever is economic, but is designed to run on syngas; and (3) Edwardsport would be offered into MISO based on a minimum and maximum capacity output, with MISO free to economically dispatch the unit above the minimum loading level up to the maximum loading level based on economic dispatch principles.
+Id. at 8-9.

-Mr. Gorman testified that the Plant was not operated as a base load Plant through March 31, 2014, and thus that it was not able to operate consistent with its intended use.
-He provided several facts supporting his conclusion.
-Mr. Gorman pointed out that DEI was not able to operate the Plant on syngas during periods of high MISO prices in January and February 2014, when freezing temperatures severely impacted syngas production.
+Mr. Gorman testified that Edwardsport was not operated as a base load IGCC through March 31, 2014, and thus that it was not able to operate consistent with its intended use.
+Id. at p.
+9. He provided several facts supporting his conclusion.
+Mr. Gorman pointed out that Duke was not able to operate Edwardsport on syngas during periods of high MISO prices in January and February 2014, when freezing temperatures severely impacted syngas production.
 Mr. Gorman also testified that there was only one dispatch instruction from MISO during the relevant period, and the plant was unable to meet this instruction due to natural gas restrictions.
-In fact, through approximately September 2014, the Plant had only been dispatched by MISO on an economic basis on one occasion, May 28, 2014, which was outside the relevant time.
+In fact, through approximately September 2014, Edwardsport had only been dispatched by MISO on an economic basis on one occasion, May 28, 2014, which was outside the relevant time.
+Id. at 10.